allegroai/clearml-docs/docs/clearml_data/data management/data_man_simple.md

 ---
-title: Data Management Example
+title: Data Management from CLI
 ---

-In this example we'll create a simple dataset and demonstrate basic actions on it.
+In this example we'll create a simple dataset and demonstrate basic actions on it, using the `clearml-data` CLI.

 ## Prerequisites
 First, make sure that you have cloned the [clearml](https://github.com/allegroai/clearml) repository.
 This contains all